eannchen/eannchen/README.md

 **Thanks for stopping by my GitHub profile—it’s great to connect!**

-My early career was focused on learning the latest tools to build products.
-With more experience, I've come to realize the lasting value of strong fundamentals and have since shifted my focus to mastering them.
+Early in my career, I focused on learning the latest frameworks to deliver fast.
+With more experience, I’ve shifted toward strengthening fundamentals—so I can use tools more effectively and design systems that last.

 Here are a few things about me:
 - 💼 I design and build scalable, distributed systems using **Go**.